The Dangers of Gas Station Sex Pills

 What You Should Take Instead of Gas Station “Viagra”

-Medication for erectile dysfunction should always be prescribed by a trained and certified healthcare professional, not Steve, who’s always apologizing about the broken slushy machine.
-Seriously, thanks for nothing, Steve.
+Medication for erectile dysfunction should always be prescribed by a trained and certified healthcare professional.

 A healthcare professional is going to direct you to safe and effective medications called phosphodiesterase type 5 (PDE5) inhibitors.
 PDE5 inhibitors keep you hard by keeping the blood vessels in your penis dilated and your corpora cavernosa engorged.